 Difficulties have arisen principally in the organization aspects of the program, in particular due to the continuous delays of the launch date, and also attributable to the lack of experience of the team.
 A more careful planning is suggested for future similar projects, some of which have already started, in particular as far as the test campaign is concerned.From the technical point of view, the spacecraft has been completely manufactured and tested, so the main objective of the whole program has been met.

-Thanks to the lessons learned and to the fundamental experience gained during the PiCPoT program, ASSET has started, as mentioned above, new university space projects, in particular the CubeSats program ([email protected], [email protected] and 3-STAR CubeSats).
+Thanks to the lessons learned and to the fundamental experience gained during the PiCPoT program, ASSET has started, as mentioned above, new university space projects, in particular the CubeSats program ([email protected] and [email protected] CubeSats).